-Name Of Person(s) Or Organization(s): Any person or organization whom you have agreed in writing to add as an additional insured, but only to coverage and minimum limits of insurance required by the written agreement, and in no event to exceed either the scope of coverage or the limits of insurance provided in this policy.
-This policy will be primary and non-contributory to any like Insurance available to the person or organization noted above.
+Name Of Person(s) Or Organization(s):

+Any person or organization whom you have agreed in writing to add as an additional insured, but only to coverage and minimum limits of insurance required by the written agreement, and in no event to exceed either the scope of coverage or the limits of insurance provided in this policy.

+This policy will be primary and non-contributory to any like insurance available to the person or organization noted above.

 Information required to complete this Schedule, if not shown above, will be shown in the Declarations.

-Each person or organization shown in the Schedule is an "insured" for Covered Autos Liability Coverage, but only to the extent that person or organization qualifies as an "insured" under the Who Is An Insured provision contained in Paragraph A.1. of Section II - Covered Autos Liability Coverage in the Business Auto and Motor Carrier Coverage Forms and Paragraph D.2. of Section I - Covered Autos Coverages of the Auto Dealers Coverage Form.
+Each person or organization shown in the Schedule is an "insured" for Covered Autos Llability Coverage, but only to the extent that person or organization qualifies as an "insured" under the Who Is An Insured provision contained in Paragraph A.1. of Section II - Covered Autos Llability Coverage in the Business Auto and Motor Carrier Coverage Forms and Paragraph D.2. of Section I - Covered Autos Coverages of the Auto Dealers Coverage Form.

-CA 20 48 10 13 © Insurance Services Office, Inc., 2011 Page 1 of 1
+CA 20 48 10 13

+© Insurance Services Office, Inc., 2011

-Policy Number: A12-641-005097-052 Issued By: Liberty Mutual Fire Insurance Co.
+Policy Number: AI2-641-005097-053 Issued By: Liberty Mutual Fire Insurance Co.

-BUSINESS AUTO COVERAGE PART

-MOTOR CARRIER COVERAGE PART

-GARAGE COVERAGE PART

-TRUCKERS COVERAGE PART

-EXCESS AUTOMOBILE LIABILITY INDEMNITY COVERAGE PART

-SELF-INSURED TRUCKER EXCESS LIABILITY COVERAGE PART

-COMMERCIAL GENERAL LIABILITY COVERAGE PART

-EXCESS COMMERCIAL GENERAL LIABILITY COVERAGE PART

-PRODUCTS/COMPLETED OPERATIONS LIABILITY COVERAGE PART

-LIQUOR LIABILITY COVERAGE PART
+BUSINESS AUTO COVERAGE PART MOTOR CARRIER COVERAGE PART GARAGE COVERAGE PART TRUCKERS COVERAGE PART EXCESS AUTOMOBILE LIABILITY INDEMNITY COVERAGE PART SELF-INSURED TRUCKER EXCESS LIABILITY COVERAGE PART COMMERCIAL GENERAL LIABILITY COVERAGE PART EXCESS COMMERCIAL GENERAL LIABILITY COVERAGE PART PRODUCTS/COMPLETED OPERATIONS LIABILITY COVERAGE PART LIQUOR LIABILITY COVERAGE PART

+Schedule

-Schedule Name of Other Person(s)/ Organization(s): Email Address or mailing address: Number Days Notice: Per schedule on file with the Company Per schedule of certificate holders on file with the Company 90 2
+Name of Other Person(s)/ Organization(s):

+Per schedule on file with the Company Per schedule of certificate holders on file with the Company 90